openconstitution/bounties-v0/README.md

 # bounties

-Bounties grow open source learn more about at https://bounties.muellners.org.
+Bounties grow open source.
+Learn more about Bounties at https://bounties.muellners.org.
+Bounties bot that listens to Issues and Pull Requests can be found at https://github.com/muellners/bounty-hunter

 ## Documentation